-- Opening of the £7 million extension to the Fareham Innovation Centre to provide move-on space for current Centre tenants together with more diverse facilities for new tenants; this has already achieved 100% occupancy. - A further £335,000 was spent to complete the £500,000 refurbishment of the Air Traffic control tower, bringing back parts of the building for public and business use, including an indoor café, and outdoor and indoor viewing areas. - Business hangars were completed in 2018/19; rental income for these and general aviation hangars, was approximately £100,000 and forecast to be over £300,000 in 2019/20. - Construction of the IFA2 electricity converter station commenced on the site under an agreement with the National Grid to increase clean energy security for the UK by 2020/21.
+- Opening of the £7 million extension to the Fareham Innovation Centre to provide moveon space for current Centre tenants together with more diverse facilities for new tenants; this has already achieved 100% occupancy. - A further £335,000 was spent to complete the £500,000 refurbishment of the Air Traffic control tower, bringing back parts of the building for public and business use, including an indoor café, and outdoor and indoor viewing areas. - The six new business hangars opened and rent paying tenants started to take up occupancy generating £35,000 of income for 2018/19. - Construction of the IFA2 electricity converter station commenced on the site under an agreement with the National Grid to increase clean energy security for the UK by 2020/21.
 In exchange they are making a significant contribution to the provision of Daedalus Common.